theshepherdmatt/Quadify-rpi5bookworm/README.md

 # Quadify

 Quadify is a comprehensive toolkit and plugin for integrating advanced audio display and control hardware with your Raspberry Pi audio system.
-Designed for use with Volumio, Quadify brings new life to classic Quad FM4 tuners and other devices—adding modern features such as OLED displays, rotary encoders, buttons, and LEDs.
+Designed for use with Volumio, Quadify brings new life to classic Quad FM4 tuners and other devices, adding modern features such as OLED displays, rotary encoders, buttons, and LEDs.

 ## Overview